sisl/RLES-SISLES/README.md

 ## Example

-To run example code, PyPlot, HDF5 are required.
+To run example code, PyPlot and HDF5 are required.

 ```
 #!shell